 Most farmers are simply ineligible for Title I commodity programs, which offer revenue and price support for a relatively narrow list of commodities.
-The Agriculture Risk Coverage (ARC) and Price Loss Coverage (PLC) programs primarily benefit the country's largest commodity farms, in the top 10 to 20 percent of crop sales.40 The Congressional Budget Office estimates that farms growing wheat, seed cotton, peanuts, and rice received 95 percent of PLC payments in 2022, and corn operations alone received 30 percent of ARC payments that same year.41
+The Agriculture Risk Coverage (ARC) and Price Loss Coverage (PLC) programs primarily benefit the country's largest commodity farms, in the top 10 to 20 percent of crop sales.
+The Congressional Budget Office estimates that farms growing whech seed cotton, peanuts, and rice received 95 percent of PLC payments in 2022, and com operations alone received 50 percent of ARC payments that same year.
+The program of t

-From 2017 to 2021, FSA distributed \$16 billion in PLC payments to commodity farms.62 farmers in Texas, Arkansas, Kansas, North Dakota, and Georgia alone received 45 percent of dollars distributed.
-Just 12 percent of total PLC payments, less than \$2 billion, was allocated to farmers in the 30 states which benefited least from the program.
-The distribution of almost \$13 billion in ARC payments from 2017 to 2021 follows a familiar pattern of concentration.63 Farmers in South Dakota, North Dakota, Kansas, Nebraska, and Michigan received 54 percent of ARC payments during that time.
-Seventy-three percent of ARC payments were concentrated in 10 states which benefited most from ARC subsidies.
+From 2017 to 2021, FSA distributed \$16 billion in PLC payments to commodity farms.
+Farmers in Texas, Arkansas, Kansas, North Dakota, and Georgia alone received 45 percent of dollars distributed, Just 12 percent of total PLC payments, less than \$2 billion, was allocated to farmers in the 30 states which benefited least from the program.
+The distribution of almost \$13 billion in ARC payments from 2017 to 2021 follows a familiar pattern of concentration.
+Farmers in South Dakota, North Dakota, Kansas, Nebraska, and Michigan received 54 percent of ARC payments were concentrated in 10 states which benefited most from ARC subsidies.
 Meanwhile, only four percent of ARC payments were distributed to farmers in the bottom-half of states which received the least assistance.